Skip to content

 I do not recommend using this version of the browser.
 However, you can download chrome canary for free on Windows and macOS.

-Please note that Canary is not a stable Chrome, and you may still watch the Chrome cursor disappear intermittently.
+Note: Canary is not a stable Chrome build, and you may encounter the Chrome cursor disappearing intermittently.

 Technically, you won’t find any significant difference between Chrome and Edge browsers.
 However, the Edge browser does not support the Google account sync but relies on the Microsoft account.